chainnodesorg/.github/README.md

 <br>

-[Chainnodes.org](https://www.chainnodes.org) is a Reliable and Affordable Web3 Infrastructure.
+[Chainnodes.org](https://www.chainnodes.org) is a provider of Reliable and Affordable Web3 Infrastructure.
 Ethereum, Polygon, Optimism and other APIs for Developers & Decentralized Apps.

 With Chainnodes.org you get affordable access to Ethereum, Polygon, Optimism, Arbitrum, BSC JSON RPC nodes and WebSockets APIs.